AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 If you misuse it, don’t expect 100% value.
 That’s not a “problem” with the tool — it’s a skill and application issue.

-What I have delivered is a massive reduction in dev time, cost, and barrier to entry.
+What I have delivered is a massive reduction in development time, cost, and barrier to entry.
 Whether you turn that into revenue?
 That’s up to you.

 ## Conclusion